Help protect yourself from identity theft

 Tips to help protect you from identity theft

-1. Review your financial statements regularly
+1. Review your financial documents regularly

 2. Monitor your credit reports